pingcap/docs-dm/en/create-task-and-verify.md

 - TiDB clusters are deployed on several servers, with the TiDB service exposed on one of the servers.
 - A DM-master of the DM cluster provides service.

-The descriptions of each node are as follows.
+The information of each node is as follows.

 | Instance   | Server Address  | Port  |
 | :---------- | :----------- | :--- |